 - the firing breaks a contract between the employer and employee;

-- the firing is based on the employee’s sex(uality), race, national origin, religion, age, or disability; or
+- the firing is based on the employee’s sex(uality), race, national origin, religion, age, or disability (discriminatory reasons); or

 - the firing is in retaliation to the employer taking certain protected actions (such as going to jury duty)3